-The Asylum Act rules the grounds for cessation of status and the revocation of the recognition under the same Section.
+The Asylum Act rules the grounds for cessation of status and revocation of the recognition of status under the same Section.
 Section 11(1) provides that refugee status shall cease if (i) the refugee acquires Hungarian nationality or (ii) recognition as refugee is revoked by the refugee authority.
 There are several grounds of revocation determined in the law as follows:

 - The refugee waives the legal status of refugee in writing;

 - The refugee was recognised in spite of the existence of the reasons for exclusion referred to in Section 8(1) of the Asylum Act or such a reason for exclusion is established against them;

 - The conditions for recognition did not exist at the time of the adoption of the decision on their recognition;

 - The refugee has misled the authorities during the asylum procedure by presenting false information or documents or by withholding relevant information or documents, provided that it had a decisive impact on the decision for the granting of refugee status.